willforge/fairTools/median/algo.md

 # median algorythm

+object types:
+ editors ~ authors = peerids
+ rankers ~ peerids
+ node:
+  - list-label (defined the purpose of the texts under its root)
+  - subject
+  - author
+  - text
+  - median

+ tree ~ set of nodes (identified by author:subject) score

- 1. people (editors) submit text and leave a trail to the "wlog" hisotry this log can grow to millions of text!!!
+ 1. people (editors) submit text and leave a trail to the "wlog" hisotry this log can grow to millions of texts!!!

  2. other (rankers) collect a list of text from the "presents" editors on the network (discovery w/ findprovs using editor_label_nid)